Triple DES: Keying options

-With these restrictions on allowed keys, Triple DES has been reapproved with keying options 1 and 2 only.
-Generally the three keys are generated by taking 24 bytes from a strong random generator and only keying option 1 should be used (option 2 needs only 16 random bytes, but strong random generators are hard to assert and it's considered best practice to use only option 1).
+With these restrictions on allowed keys, Triple DES was reapproved with keying options 1 and 2 only.
+Generally, the three keys are generated by taking 24 bytes from a strong random generator, and only keying option 1 should be used (option 2 needs only 16 random bytes, but strong random generators are hard to assert and it is considered best practice to use only option 1).

 Encryption of more than one block

 As with all block ciphers, encryption and decryption of multiple blocks of data may be performed using a variety of modes of operation, which can generally be defined independently of the block cipher algorithm.
-However, ANS X9.52 specifies directly, and NIST SP 800-67 specifies via SP 800-38A that some modes shall only be used with certain constraints on them that do not necessarily apply to general specifications of those modes.
+However, ANS X9.52 specifies directly, and NIST SP 800-67 specifies via SP 800-38A, that some modes shall only be used with certain constraints on them that do not necessarily apply to general specifications of those modes.
 For example, ANS X9.52 specifies that for cipher block chaining, the initialization vector shall be different each time, whereas ISO/IEC 10116 does not.
-FIPS PUB 46-3 and ISO/IEC 18033-3 define only the single block algorithm, and do not place any restrictions on the modes of operation for multiple blocks.
+FIPS PUB 46-3 and ISO/IEC 18033-3 define only the single-block algorithm, and do not place any restrictions on the modes of operation for multiple blocks.

 Security

 In general, Triple DES with three independent keys (keying option 1) has a key length of 168 bits (three 56-bit DES keys), but due to the meet-in-the-middle attack, the effective security it provides is only 112 bits.
 Keying option 2 reduces the effective key size to 112 bits (because the third key is the same as the first).
 However, this option is susceptible to certain chosen-plaintext or known-plaintext attacks, and thus it is designated by NIST to have only 80 bits of security.
-This can be considered insecure, and, as consequence Triple DES has been deprecated by NIST in 2017.
+This can be considered insecure; as a consequence, Triple DES's planned deprecation was announced by NIST in 2017.

 The short block size of 64 bits makes 3DES vulnerable to block collision attacks if it is used to encrypt large amounts of data with the same key.
 The Sweet32 attack shows how this can be exploited in TLS and OpenVPN.
 Practical Sweet32 attack on 3DES-based cipher-suites in TLS required $2^{36.6}$ blocks (785 GB) for a full attack, but researchers were lucky to get a collision just after around $2^{20}$ blocks, which took only 25 minutes.

 OpenSSL does not include 3DES by default since version 1.1.0 (August 2016) and considers it a "weak cipher".

 Usage

-The electronic payment industry uses Triple DES and continues to develop and promulgate standards based upon it, such as EMV.
+As of 2008, the electronic payment industry uses Triple DES and continues to develop and promulgate standards based upon it, such as EMV.

 Earlier versions of Microsoft OneNote, Microsoft Outlook 2007 and Microsoft System Center Configuration Manager 2012 use Triple DES to password-protect user content and system data.
 However, in December 2018, Microsoft announced the retirement of 3DES throughout their Office 365 service.

-Firefox and Mozilla Thunderbird use Triple DES in CBC mode to encrypt website authentication login credentials when using a master password.
+In 2025, starting with version 144, Firefox abandoned 3DES-CBC for encrypting credentials on the user's computer, and switched to AES-256-CBC.